The Life And Death Of Ueli Steck, The Record-Breaking Mountain Climber Who Fell 3,000 Feet To His Death

 PRAKASH MATHEMA/AFP/Getty ImagesNepalese volunteers and friends of Ueli Steck carry his body at a hospital in Kathmandu on April 30, 2017, not long after his death earlier that day.

-After this look at Ueli Steck, discover the stories of other well-known Mount Everest casualties including Rob Hall, Hannelore Schmatz, and George Mallory.
+After this look at the life and death of mountain climber Ueli Steck, discover the stories of climbers who perished on Mount Everest including Rob Hall, Hannelore Schmatz, and George Mallory.

 author